pebreo/dotfiles/README.md

     Type in a name which will be put in `~/.ssh` directory

 2. To bypass password prompt, you should add the `foo.pub` file to the `authorized_keys` file on the server's `~/.ssh` directory.
-You can do a pipe via ssh.
+You can do a pipe via ssh:

     `cat mykey.pub | ssh myuser@mysite.com -p 123 'cat >> .ssh/authorized_keys' `

-3. Add the publickey name in `~/.ssh/config` file like this:
+3. Add the publickey name to the `~/.ssh/config` file like this:

         Host bitbucket.org
           IdentityFile ~/.ssh/myprivatekeyfile # the leading spaces are important!